open-telemetry/opentelemetry.io/content/en/blog/2022/debug-otel-with-otel/index.md

-Since the setup worked with a java application in the backend, we knew that the problem was either caused by the python application or by the combination of the nginx instrumentation and the python application.
+Since the setup worked with a java application in the backend, we knew that the problem was either caused by the python application or by the combination of the NGINX instrumentation and the python application.

-We could quickly rule out that the python application alone was the issue: trying out a simple Node.js application as backend, we got the same result: two traces, one from frontend to nginx, another one for the Node.js application alone.
+We could quickly rule out that the python application alone was the issue: trying out a simple Node.js application as backend, we got the same result: two traces, one from frontend to NGINX, another one for the Node.js application alone.

-With that, we knew that we had a propagation issue: the trace context was not transferred successfully from nginx down to the python and Node.js application.
+With that, we knew that we had a propagation issue: the trace context was not transferred successfully from NGINX down to the python and Node.js application.

 ### The analysis